 Pheromones are utilized in communicating with other animals.
-It also works for manipulating those animals to carrying out specific functions like:
+It also works for manipulating those animals to carry out specific functions like:

 Why Do Cats Headbutt Humans?

-- Rubbing is a form of marking territory but headbutting is a means of affection and engagement.
-This is an evidence of trust from your cat.
+Rubbing is a form of marking territory but headbutting is a means of affection and engagement.
+This is evidence of trust from your cat.

-- Asides from affection and respect, cats, can also use headbutting to get your attention.
-When your cat headbutt’s you and starts to grind its face or tuck its head against you, it is usually a sign of something beyond a loving gesture.
+Asides from affection and respect, cats, can also use headbutting to get your attention.
+When your cat’s headbutt’s you and starts to grind its face or tuck its head against you, it is usually a sign of something beyond a loving gesture.